netlify/twickr/README.md

 ## Installation

-Download the relevant release for the server you'll want to run Twickr on and extract the files.
+Download the relevant release for your server's OS and architecture and extract the files.

 [Twickr Downloads](https://github.com/netlify/twickr/releases)